 There is something incredibly fascinating about a pregnant belly.

-Bellies can range from teeny tiny barely there bumps to impressive basketball-up-the-jumper sizes.
+Bellies can range from teeny tiny barely there baby bumps to impressive basketball-up-the-jumper sizes.

 A pregnant belly is also something of a magnet.

-You will often find yourself unconsciously rubbing your belly.
+You will often find yourself unconsciously rubbing your baby bump.

 And there are often other people who want to give your belly a rub too.